bigabiga/website/_films/the-big-combo-1955.md

 video: https://www.youtube.com/embed/iIkCXF9Y4ow?rel=0&amp;controls=0&amp;showinfo=0

-synopsis: This film noir detective classic is considered to be one of the most innovative, stylish movies of the genre.
-It is also considered as one of the best works of the legendary cinematographer John Alton.
-The police Lt.
-Diamond is ordered to close his investigation of deadly mob boss Mr. Brown because he hasn't been able to collect any firm evidence against him.
-Lt.
-Diamond makes one last effort to reveal Brown's crimes by going to Brown's girlfriend.
+synopsis: Filmed by Legendary cinematographer John Alton, This film-noir detective is considered to be one of the most innovative, stylish movies of the genre.
+Police Lt.
+Diamond is ordered to close his investigation of deadly mob boss Mr. Brown because he hasn't been able to collect any evidence against him.
+He makes one last effort to reveal Brown's crimes by going to Brown's girlfriend.

 director:
 - Joseph H. Lewis